particle-php/Validator/docs/rules.md

 ### integer($strict = false)

-Validates the value represents a valid integer
+Validates that the value represents a valid integer.

 ### email()